What’s The Average Electric Bill in 2024 And How Does Yours Compare?

 How many kWh per day is normal?

-Electricity consumption is unique to each household based on climate conditions, size of the home, number of people in the household, and the consumption habits.
+Electricity consumption is unique to each household based on climate conditions, the size of the home, the number of people in the household, and consumption habits.

 In Louisiana, it’s normal to use nearly 1,200 kWh per month while in Hawaii the average is closer to 530 kWh per month.
-This is largely due to climate control needs based on weather.
-Heating and air conditioning account for over 30% of household electricity consumption.
+This is largely due to climate control needs based on weather, as heating and air conditioning account for over 30% of household electricity consumption.